colab/colab/docs/source/plugindev.rst

 In order to configure a plugin to able to listen and send signals using Colab signals structure, some steps are required:

-* You must create signals.py in plugin root directory to implement both, registered signals and connect signals.
-* In the signals.py file it is necessary to declare a list variable containing all the signals that the plugin will dispatch.
+* In the apps.py file it is necessary to declare a list variable containing all the signals that the plugin will dispatch.
 It is suggested to name the variable "registered_signals", but that nomenclature not strictly necessary.
 * It is also necessary to declare a variable containing the name of the plugin that will send the signal.
 It must be said that the name of the plugin cannot contain any special character, such as dot or comma.
 It is suggested to name the variable "short_name", but that nomenclature is not strictly necessary.
 * In order to actually register the signals, it is necessary to implement the method register_signal, which require the name of the plugin that is registering the signals and a list of signals to be registered as parameters.
   You must not call this method nowhere.
 * In order to listen for a given signal, it is required to create a handling method.
 This method should be located at a file named tasks.py in the same directory as the plugins files.
 It also must be said that this method need to